boyvanamstel/Dropbox-Chat/README.md

 # Overview

-This is super super simple experiment that creates a chatbox using Dropbox.
-Just share the folder you cloned it in and run the chat.rb script.
+This is a super super simple experiment that creates a chatbox using Dropbox.
+Just share the folder you cloned it in and run chat.rb.

 Read more about it in this [blog post](http://blog.boyvanamstel.nl/2011/06/dropbox-chat/).